Lightweight Dataset Pruning without Full Training via Example Difficulty and Prediction Uncertainty: Related Works

 Recently, hybrid approaches have emerged that harmonize both difficulty and diversity.
-CCS~\citep{zheng2022coverage} partitions difficulty scores into bins and selects an equal number of samples from each bin to ensure a balanced representation. $\mathbb{D}^2$~\citep{maharana2023d2} employs a message-passing mechanism with a graph structure where nodes represent difficulty scores and edges encode neighboring representations, facilitating effective sample selection.
-BOSS~\citep{acharyabalancing} introduces a Beta function for sampling based on difficulty scores, which resembles our pruning ratio-adaptive sampling; we discuss the key difference in \cref{sec:betapruning}.
-Our DUAL pruning is a score-based approach as it considers difficulty and uncertainty by the score metric.
-Additionally, diversity is introduced through our proposed Beta sampling, making it a hybrid approach.
+CCS~\cite{zheng2022coverage} partitions difficulty scores into bins and selects an equal number of samples from each bin to ensure balanced representation. $\mathbb{D}^2$~\cite{maharana2023d2} employs a message-passing mechanism with a graph structure where nodes represent difficulty scores and edges encode neighboring representations, facilitating effective sample selection.
+BOSS~\cite{acharyabalancing} introduces a Beta function for importance sampling based on difficulty scores, which resembles our pruning ratio-adaptive sampling; we discuss the differences in \cref{sec:betapruning}.
+SIMS~\cite{grosz2024data} defines SIM score using class separability, data integrity, and model uncertainty, and then integrates sampling strategy.
+Our DUAL pruning defines a score metric with difficulty and uncertainty, and it becomes a hybrid approach when the score is combined with our proposed Beta sampling.